Ebenezr/Helpdesk-api/README.md

 ### Requirements

---- the following are the requirements for the project -Ruby 2.3.3 or later
+--- the following are the requirements for the project

+-- Ruby 2.3.3 or later.

--Rails 5.0 or later
+-- Rails 5.0 or later.

--PostgreSQL 9.5 or later
+-- PostgreSQL 9.5 or later.

 ### Dependencies

 --- To install the dependencies defined in the Gemfile, run the following command:

 -- bundle install